 What makes the harp so mesmerizing, so healing?
 The harpists have a ready explanation: it’s the only instrument —besides a cello —that you hug.
 “You hear all the harmonics, the overtones,” says Pratt-Walter.
 “It goes through your whole body.”
 Blessley calls it a “soul massage,” and says harp music prompts her to ponder life’s deeper matters.
 Both women, in fact, have had their share of soul-stretching challenges: caring for aging parents with Alzheimers and Parkinsons, tending to a spouse with long-term medical issues, and, in Blessley’s case, enduring a battle with breast cancer.
 “We see all these things in life through our music.
 We’re looking at the whole spectrum of being,” Pratt-Walter explains.
 “Our music is going out of us, and experiences are becoming part of us, enriching who we are as artists.”

 When you hear their music, you might also fall under Celtic Muse’s magical spell.
 Fortunately, both women offer private harp lessons.
 Contact information and booking details for Celtic Muse is available online.
-Look for them, as well, at other arts venues: Pratt-Walter performs poetry at Ghost Town Poetry Open Mic nights and one of her poems was recently chosen to appear on C-TRAN buses as part of “Poetry Moves.”
-She’s authored two chapbooks — “Wrought of Singing Earth” and “Syrup and Butter”—and she’s working on a new book, “In the Belly of Forever.”
-Blessley, meanwhile, is an accomplished potter with her own studio who has been featured several times on Clark County’s Open Studios Tour.
-This spring, she’ll join the Oregon Potters Association Ceramics Showcase — but you can also see her stunning earthenware online.
+Look for them, as well, at other arts venues around town.
+Pratt-Walter has authored two chapbooks — “Wrought of Singing Earth” and “Syrup and Butter.”
+Blessley, meanwhile, is an accomplished potter with her own studio who has been featured several times on Clark County’s Open Studios Tour and you can also see her stunning earthenware online.